RamiresOliv/Cobalt/src/basics/usage.md

-Here some examples of Rubber usage:
+Here some examples of Cobalt usage:

 ```clj
 ; Command usage: